eclipseisoffline/eclipsestweakeroo/README.md

 - `{team}` - replaces with the name of the team the mob/player is in, or is omitted if they aren't in any team.
 - `{key}` - replaces with `KEY` or `NO KEY`, depending on whether the player has sent their public key used for signing chat messages to the server.
 - `{attack}` - replaces with the current value of the `generic.attack_damage` attribute of the mob/player.
+  - Shows critical damage addition (players only) as well by default, but can be disabled using the `attackPlaceholderShowCritical` generic option.
 - `{armor}` - replaces with the current value of the `generic.armor` attribute of the mob/player.
+- `{distance}` - shows the distance to the mob/player.

 Certain placeholders, like `{healh}`, `{attack}`, etc., may only work in the player list when the player is in render distance range.